ojnim/cs506-final-project/README.md

 Further details about these tasks are available in https://github.com/GttNeuro/Guo-Lab_datapaper

-Within this dataset, I would specify the features to use through normalization
+**Data**

-1. structual imaging data
+1. structual imaging data(anatomical)

-2. task-related functional imaging data
+2. task-related functional imaging data(functional)

 3. behavioral data from the participants - participant responses and performance metrics

 ## Modeling Method, Visualization, and Test Plan
-Since the self-reported language proficiency score is an interval variable, I plan to use a linear regression model as the primary approach.
+Since the self-reported language proficiency score is an interval variable, I plan to use a linear regression model as the primary approach.<br>
 For model training, I will:
 * Use 80% of the data (~62 participants) for training.
 * Use 20% of the data (15 participants) for testing.

+Followings are the candidates for data visualization
+* Scatter Plots : relationships between self-reported proficiency, age of acquisition, and reaction time
+* Heatmap : correlation matrices between different brain regions and behavioral metrics
+* Boxplots/Violin Plots : compare brain activation intensities across different language proficiency levels
+* Dimensionality Reduction : demonstrate patterns in high-dimensional fMRI data<br>

 ## Steps